PinkyWeat/KotlinApp/README.md

 > - `savingscalculator`
 >
 >  This will be a savings calculator app based on current earnings + applying Uruguay taxes to salary.
-You'll see more Scratch files than expected haha.

 ---